matthias-bs/growatt2lorawan-v2/README.md

 | CMD_GET_LW_CONFIG             | {"cmd": "CMD_GET_LW_CONFIG"}                                              | {"sleep_interval": <sleep_interval>, "sleep_interval_long": <sleep_interval_long>, "lw_status_interval": <lw_status_interval>} |
 | CMD_GET_LW_STATUS             | {"cmd": "CMD_GET_LW_STATUS"}                                              | {"ubatt_mv": <ubatt_mv>, "long_sleep": <long_sleep>} |

+## Loading LoRaWAN Network Service Credentials from File

+> [!NOTE]
+> To simplify deployment of a larger number of devices, LoRaWAN credentials can be read from a JSON file.
+This allows to use the same source code and binary file for a fleet of devices.

+If a valid file `secrets.json` exists on LittleFS, the settings defined at compile time (in `secrets.h`) are overridden.

+Modify the example [data/secrets.json](data/secrets.json) as required and install it to the board's Flash memory using [earlephilhower/arduino-littlefs-upload](https://github.com/earlephilhower/arduino-littlefs-upload).

+> [!WARNING]
+> Only very basic validation of the file `secrets.json` is implemented &mdash; check the debug output.